Life insurance with high cholesterol seems to intimidate several clients so we wanted to take the time to address how it really works.

 The free instant quote form will display rates in seconds with more than 50 of the top-rated life insurance companies.

 It is imperative that you don’t get discouraged or lose hope of qualifying for life insurance if you have high cholesterol because all life insurance companies evaluate high cholesterol differently.

 It is estimated that over 100 million Americans over the age of 20 suffer from high cholesterol levels, which is one reason why most insurance companies will not take the health risks of cholesterol too seriously.

 So, don’t be worried if you’re someone that suffers from high cholesterol, because the insurance industry is vast, and you will find an insurance carrier that will offer you a policy.

-We will be looking at qualifying for life insurance with high-cholesterol in greater detail, because as previously mentioned, more than a 100 million Americans suffer from this health condition.
+We will be looking at qualifying for life insurance with high-cholesterol in greater detail because as previously mentioned, more than 100 million Americans suffer from this health condition.

 If you live a lifestyle that creates excess cholesterol in your body, you could suffer from a variety of different health conditions.

 High cholesterol will create plaque in the arteries, caused them to harden, and when plaque attaches to the walls of blood vessels it continues to build.

 This also leads to the buildup of clots in the arteries and can result in inflammation, which can cause strokes or heart attacks.

 A common sign of high cholesterol is angina, which is excruciating chest pain.